delabassee/java-lab/lab7-record.md

 If you build and test the application, it should behave like before.

-We can observe that using Records leads to a more concise, more readable code when it comes to model data aggregates!
+You can notice that using Records leads to a more concise, more readable code when it comes to model data aggregates!
 Shortly, when JSONB frameworks will support Records, the marshaling/unmarshaling between JSON payload and Records will be transparent.
 That will again simplify things as we won't have to use the JSONP API to add to the Record, a method to return its JSON representation!

 📝 Make sure to add support Records to all `SpeakerService.java` methods (`getByCompany`, `getByTrack`, `getSpeakersById`) as you just did for the `getAll` method.